cloudify-cosmo/docs.getcloudify.org/content/user_guide/conf_server.md

 Make your adjusmets and add your personal information at the top of the blueprint to make it your own.
 To get the line-up of resource used or created by Cloudify go through the node_template section.

+This blueprint has keypair and security group objects to allow the option of connecting from remote.

-In this case you need to specify enviorment settings to allow fabric to connect to the newly created instance.<br>These can be defined in the `dsl_definitions` section and then called as a group later in the blueprint
+In this Guide you need to specify enviorment settings to allow fabric to connect to the newly created instance.<br>These can be defined in the `dsl_definitions` section and then called as a group later in the blueprint

 &nbsp;
 # Getting everything to work

-Now that we have IAM user credentials ready and have chosen the Type of instance, region (where it will be hosted) and AMI (source Image for your VM).

-We'll need to update it in the blueprint file.

-Download and place the file in a directory that will be the working directory for this deployment and name it `blueprint.yaml`
+Make your changes to the blueprint and run the following commands from the blueprints directory.

 ## Step-by-step commands to run the blueprint